RecreationalMath/RecreationalMath/README.md

 <br />

 ### 🔭 I’m currently working on ☝🏻
-  * Open Source: migrating the backend of time series forecasters in [sktime](https://www.sktime.net/en/stable/) from TensorFlow to PyTorch
+  * German Centre for Open Source AI: migrating the backend of Deep Learning time series models in [sktime](https://www.sktime.net/en/stable/) from TensorFlow to PyTorch
   * building a wooden cabin
+  * BlueDot Impact's Technical AI Safety course
 <!--  * building ML/DS's widely used methods from scratch to gain a deeper understanding of the underlying algorithms & tradeoffs -->
 <!--  * [Project Euler](https://projecteuler.net/about) -->